 Measurement Uncertainty

 3.1 Introduction

-Foreword: Parts of this chapter are based on excerpts from the authors paper [1].

 A measurement is an observation of a physical effect or quantity which provides useful information.
 This information, through the ages, has been used to facilitate advancement of both scientific knowledge and industrial development – from the production of standardised stone blocks to build the pyramids of ancient Egypt, to the production of standardised car parts to build Henry Ford’s Model T. In the scientific realm, advanced measurement techniques at laboratories such as CERN are used to convince the world that new subatomic particles exist.

-To successfully communicate information about a measurement, the recipient needs to be able to either make or mentally construct a similar observation to that of the original measurer (or metrologist).
+To communicate information about a measurement, the recipient needs to be able to either make or imagine a similar observation to that of the original measurer (or metrologist).
 The simplest way of doing this is to provide the recipient with the same physical effect or quantity for which to make their own observation (if you require a new nut for a bolt from a hardware shop, you might intuitively take the bolt with you), however, this can be inconvenient or impractical with larger objects, or if the recipient is located far away.
 Instead, you might substitute the physical effect or quantity with a more portable representation.
 For example, if you were to measure the size of a doorway to see if a new piece of furniture may fit through it, you might cut a piece of string to the same length and use this as the representation of the width of the item.
 However, this approach is very wasteful and also impractical for many physical effects (temperature, flow, pressure).

 A solution widely thought to have been first established in the 3rd or 4th Millennium BC (see Figure 3.1), is a system of units.
-In such a system, a discretised value of a physical effect or quantity is standardised and knowledge of its value is disseminated to all people who wish to use it.
+In such a system, a discretised value of a quantity is standardised and knowledge of its value is disseminated to all people who wish to use it.
 Typically, a range of discrete values are chosen, such that the system of units can be conveniently used to represent all measurements.
 Knowledge of the discretised values is obtained from a primary standard which becomes the definition of the unit and is used to create copies of the standard which can be given to users of the unit system to perform measurements with.
-The most common method of performing measurements with a unit system is to use a standard to calibrate a measuring instrument, which can then be used to measure an arbitrary value of a physical effect or quantity in the units defined by the standard.
+The most common method of performing measurements with a unit system is to use a standard to calibrate a measuring instrument, which can then be used to measure an arbitrary value of a quantity in the units defined by the standard.

 Figure 3.1: Egyptian royal cubit rod of Maya (treasurer of King Tutankhamun) 1336 – 1327 BC.
-The cubit is thought to have been first used in the 3rd or 4th Millennium BC.
+The cubit is thought to be the earliest attested standard measure of length, first used in the 3rd or 4th Millennium BC.